linx-software/Copper/README.md

 Usage:
   - Result: Receives Users List
 Utilities
-  - FormatDate
-Usage:
-Converts a unix timestamp to datetime
+  - FormatDate: Converts a unix timestamp to datetime

 ---
-Running the samples
+## Usage:
 - Open and configure the settings.
 - Create a directory at ‘C:\Temp\Copper\’ , for $.Settings.LogFile and $.Settings.WorkSheetPath in Linx Designer.
 TextFile log.txt and Excel sheet Report.xlsx will be created in ‘C:\Temp\Copper\’.
 You can always change the paths in the settings according to your choice.